Peripheral Venous Examination

 Ask the patient to stand up, if they are able to do so, and inspect from the back as well as the front.

-- Look for signs associated with varicose veins
+- Look for signs associated with venous insufficiency

-- Haemosiderin staining (brown patches) or atrophie blanche (white patches with dark borders)
+- Varicose eczema, haemosiderin staining (brown patches), or atrophie blanche (white patches with dark borders)

-- Commonly located on the medial aspect around the ankle (gaiter area)
+- Ulceration, commonly located on the medial aspect around the ankle (gaiter area)

 - Hardening of the skin distally and swelling of the calf